Kitware/SMTK/doc/tutorials/add_a_bridge/bridge_subclass.rst

    At a minimum, the JSON dictionary must include

-   + The name of the bridge.
-This should match the "short" name passed to :smtk:`smtkImplementsModelingKernel`.
+   + The "kernel" entry set to the name of the bridge.
+     The kernel name should match the "short" name passed to :smtk:`smtkImplementsModelingKernel`.
    + A list of modeling engines that the kernel supports and the capabilities of each.
      If your bridge only supports a single modeling engine, use the name "default" as the Exodus bridge does.
      At a minimum, the capabilities for each engine should include a list of file extensions that the bridge can read.
+     The list of standard capabilities will be expanded in in the future, but even now can be used by bridges in an ad-hoc manner.

 3. An :cxx:`smtk::function` to be invoked with any configuration parameters before an instance of the bridge is created.